vaadin/flow-components/vaadin-menu-bar-flow-parent/README.md

 This project is the Component wrapper implementation of [`<vaadin-menu-bar>`](https://github.com/vaadin/vaadin-menu-bar) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

-## Running the component demo
-Run from the command line:
-- `mvn -pl vaadin-menu-bar-flow-demo -Pwar install jetty:run-war`

-Then navigate to `http://localhost:9998/vaadin-menu-bar` to view the demo.
+Then navigate to `http://localhost:8080/vaadin-menu-bar` to view the demo.

 ## Installing the component
 Run from the command line:

-- `mvn clean install -DskipTests`
+`mvn clean install -DskipTests`

+## Running the component demo
+Install the component and run:

+`mvn -pl vaadin-menu-bar-flow-demo -Pwar jetty:run`

 ## Using the component in a Flow application
 To use the component in an application using maven,